BDC Hamburger Icon

 3. Sell the benefits of continuous performance management to managers.

 No manager will be truly engaged with the new system if they don’t understand its value and how it will improve performance.
-For this reason, HR must explain the new system in detail, including why you’re transitioning to continuous performance management and how it will help everyone improve.
+For this reason, HR must explain the new system in detail; the explanation should include why you’re transitioning to continuous performance management and how it will help everyone improve.

 Stress the benefits of a more engaged, motivated and better-performing team to managers.
 They should also know that, ultimately, regular check-ins are less time-consuming than an arduous annual appraisal process.